Sebastian Croft

-Sebastian Theodore Kemble Croft (born 16 December 2001) is a British actor.
+Sebastian Theodore Kemble Croft (born 16 December 2001) is an English actor.
 He began his career as a child actor on stage before making his television debut as Young Ned Stark in Game of Thrones (2016).
-He earned a BAFTA Children's Award nomination for his role as Atti in Horrible Histories: The Movie – Rotten Romans (2019).
-Croft's voice work includes the film Where Is Anne Frank (2021), "Ice", an installment of the Netflix anthology Love, Death & Robots (2021) and voice option one for the player character in the game Hogwarts Legacy.
-In 2022, he starred as Ben Hope in the Netflix series Heartstopper.
+He earned a BAFTA Children's Award nomination for his role in Horrible Histories: The Movie – Rotten Romans (2019).
+He has since starred in the Netflix series Heartstopper (2022–2023).

+Croft's voice work includes the film Where Is Anne Frank (2021), "Ice", an instalment of the Netflix anthology Love, Death & Robots (2021) and voice option one for the player character in the game Hogwarts Legacy.

 Early life

-Croft was born on 16 December 2001.
-He began taking acting classes at the Abingdon-on-Thames branch of Stagecoach when he was 7 and at Michael Xavier's MX Masterclass, of which Croft is now a patron.
+Croft was born on 16 December 2001 in Oxford to an English father and a Greek Cypriot mother.
+Croft was named after Lord Sebastian Flyte, one of the main characters of Evelyn Waugh's novel Brideshead Revisited.
+He began taking acting classes at the Abingdon-on-Thames branch of Stagecoach when he was seven and at Michael Xavier's MX Masterclass, of which Croft is now a patron.
 He attended the Dragon School for preparatory school and St Edward's School, Oxford for GCSEs.
 He completed A Levels in English, philosophy and film.

 Career

 Theatre

 Croft made his first West End stage appearance in 2010 in Sam Mendes' production of Oliver!
 (Theatre Royal Drury Lane).
-In 2011 he was cast as Gavroche in Les Misérables (Queen's Theatre).
-Croft was later hand picked by producer Cameron Mackintosh to return to Oliver! this time playing the title role in the UK touring company for eighteen months.
-In 2013 Croft played Tommy in the Royal Shakespeare Company production of Matilda (Cambridge Theatre).
+In 2011, he was cast as Gavroche in Les Misérables (Queen's Theatre).
+Croft was later handpicked by producer Cameron Mackintosh to return to Oliver! this time playing the title role in the UK touring company for eighteen months.
+In 2013, Croft played Tommy in the Royal Shakespeare Company production of Matilda (Cambridge Theatre).
 His final musical performance as a juvenile was in the title role of the world premiere production of The Secret Diary of Adrian Mole (Leicester Curve).
 Prominent musical theatre workshops include: I Can't Sing, The Secret Diary of Adrian Mole, Bumblescratch, Danny Hero and The Braille Legacy.
 Prominent one night concerts and performances include: Rags: The Musical (Lyric Theatre) and A Charity Concert With Emeli Sande and Laura Wright.
 In June 2016 Croft appeared in the West End Live presentation of Bumblescratch in Trafalgar Square.